webix-hub/docs/data/desktop/data_scheme.md

 Data scheme defines schemes for data processing, the default actions for loaded, updated, serialized as well as grouped and sorted.

-Object scheme is defined as in the **scheme** property.
+The scheme object is defined as in the **scheme** property.
 Generally, it allows you to set a default scheme for data records of DataStore.
 So, in cases when you add an empty record to DataStore, the record will be populated with the values set by the scheme.

 Any changes you apply through data scheme are directly applied to data store items.